 How to Issue an RFP for IT Consultants

-CDRI consulting team wrote a great piece on How to Write a Request for Proposals for Leadership Consulting Services, in which they gave some essential practicals for deciding when an RFP is helpful and appropriate for finding your next consultant, and when it’s more work than it’s worth:
+CDRI consulting team wrote a great piece on How to Write a Request for Proposals for Leadership Consulting Services, in which they offer advice for deciding when an RFP is helpful and appropriate for finding your next consultant … and when it’s more work than it’s worth:

 First, when not to write an RFP: If you are already leaning strongly to hiring a specific consulting firm, please don’t issue an RFP.
 Just ask that consultant to write a proposal and, if it’s what you wanted, figure out how to hire them directly.
 Please don’t ask other consultants to invest the time to write proposals for which there isn’t an even chance of success.

 Second, if it’s a choice between a handful of known consultants, call them (or meet with them one-on-one), discuss the project, and ask them to send a proposal.
 Writing an RFP takes time and you don’t need to spend it if you really are planning to pick between a few known consultants.
 Instead, just call and tell them what you are looking for and ask them to put together a proposal.
 They will ask you all the clarifying questions necessary to put together a good proposal that will meet your needs (if they don’t, they aren’t who you want to hire anyway).
 Then, either pick from the best proposal or interview the leading candidates further.

 In other words, process for the sake of process just wastes your time and the consultants’ time.
 If you’re just looking at a couple of options, a full-out RFP probably isn’t necessary.
 A quick phone call or a few informal questions will likely serve you better.